 What is Meditation?

-Meditation is a process of clearing the mind of thoughts and getting in touch with your inner self.
-The essence of meditation is breathing.
+Meditation is a process of clearing the mind and getting in touch with your inner self.
+Meditation is cultivating the awareness of watching oneself.
+Learning about ones tendencies, thoughts, emotions, feelings, habits and conditioning.
+You can practice meditation in many ways, but the essence of formal meditation is breathing.
 By focusing on your breathing, it allows your mind to slow down from excessive thoughts and mental chatter.
-It gives you a chance to study how your mind works.
+Meditating is a great way to clear your head of all the garbage we have accumulated in our minds.
+It gives you a chance to study how your mind works, to be still, listen and observe.

 Through meditation, you realize that you are the observer of your thoughts and emotions.
 You begin to realize that your thoughts are just thoughts.
-Thoughts are based on past and future events.
+Thoughts are based in time.
+Thoughts are memories and images that are of the past or projections into the future.
 Most of our anxiety and fear are based on too much thought and not enough present moment awareness.
 Thoughts and emotions will come and go.
-They are transient like clouds in the sky.
+They are transient yet, we often are totally consumed by them.

 Thinking is only a small aspect of consciousness.
 Thought cannot exist without consciousness, but consciousness does not need thought.